 So, what should employers do?

-It is not essential that the chief executive attends every meeting in person, but they do need to show a personal commitment to the ICE arrangements in some form and demonstrate that they value and welcome the input and contributions from workforce representatives.
+It is not essential that the chief executive attends every meeting in person, but they do need to show a personal commitment to the ICE arrangements.
 Ideally, the CEO should turn up from time to time in person to address staff representatives and hear their concerns.

 Many of the strong examples in the case studies had the chief executive either co-chair the forum alongside workforce representatives or otherwise have personal ownership of the ICE agenda from a management perspective.
 At B&Q, UKHO, Stonewater and WorldSkills UK, the chief executive personally led information and consultation meetings from a management perspective.